salemove/developer/_includes/overview.md

     GET /operators?page=2

 ### Next and last page links
-The response of the paginated collections always contains the ```last_page``` href and, if available, the ```next_page<``` href.
+The response of the paginated collections always contains the ```last_page``` element and, if available, the ```next_page<``` element with corresponding URI.
 It is strongly recommended to follow these references, instead of constructing your own URLs.

 ####Example
-An example of an arbitarty collection response:
+An example of an arbitrary collection response:

     {
         'next_page' => 'http://api.salemove.com/collections?page=2',